 - Known distant metastatic disease (e.g. pulmonary or hepatic metastases).

-- Subjects with malignant lymphadenectomy in the abdomen or pelvis considered appropriate for radical cystectomy and lymphadnectomy with the goal of complete resection of all malignant disease are allowed.
+- Subjects with malignant lymphadenectomy in the abdomen or pelvis considered appropriate for radical cystectomy and lymphadenectomy with the goal of complete resection of all malignant disease are allowed.

 - Intravesical chemo- or biologic therapy within 6 weeks of first treatment.

 - Prior systemic chemotherapy or radiation therapy for transitional cell carcinoma of the bladder.

 - Subjects who have received prior intravesical chemotherapy are allowed.

 - Prior treatment with CD137 agonists or immune checkpoint blockade therapies, including anti cytotoxic T-lymphocyte-associated protein 4 (CTLA-4), anti-programmed cell death protein 1 (PD-1) and anti-PD-L1 therapeutic antibodies.

 - History of autoimmune disease, including but not limited to myasthenia gravis, myositis, autoimmune hepatitis, systemic lupus erythematosus, rheumatoid arthritis, inflammatory bowel disease, vascular thrombosis associated with antiphospholipid syndrome, Wegner's granulomatosis, Sjogren's syndrome, Guillain-Barre syndrome, multiple sclerosis, vacuities, or glomerulonephritis.